 Be especially critical on Lessons 3 (paired adjectives), 7 and 9 (present participial phrases), 12 (prepositional phrases), 16 (past participial phrases).

-This is totally normal!
-Watch our five-lesson parent course first.
-In it you will find helpful information to remove the anger and frustration from the editing process.
 However, this is often the reason for handing over the grading to an outsider.
-If so, then contact us about enrolling in the Grading or Grading+ program!
+If so, then contact us about enrolling in the Grading or Grading (Plus+) upgrade for our services!

-You may find that tutoring will help you free up much needed quality time to spend with your family.
+You may find that tutoring with Grading or Grading (Plus+) will help you free up much needed quality time to spend with your family.

 Depending on your fluency, you may need a tutor to help your child learn the intricacies of writing papers in English.
 We can definitely help!

 Did anything change on your end?
 Did you add a new computer or change your browser?
 Do you use any parental control software to limit or filter your student’s internet access?
 We’re finding that sometimes parents change the security settings without adding Play With Education as a “safe” spot.

 If you have individual parents who want to buy the course on their own to watch in their homes, they can purchase the videos directly from us.
-WriteShop I and II are separate courses.
-Each account never expires and costs $139.95 (a total of $279.90 for both years).
+This is a delightful way to add to what you are doing in the classroom!

 They might choose this option is that it is a family account.
 So, they can continue to use it forever.
 This is beneficial if the current student wants to review the videos in a couple of years.
 Plus, if the student has siblings or younger children, the parents can use the same videos with them, too.

 If you want to show them in the classroom or stream them (using your favorite such as Zoom) , we have two options.

 Option One: Watch the videos together in a classroom: